-You can still stream this album on all music platforms: https://bit.ly/DreamscapeAlbum
+This album is currently only in digital format.
+You can stream it on all music platforms: https://bit.ly/DreamscapeAlbum

 Send a letter, sing a lullaby, Aysedeniz implores people to connect through her musical universe “Dreamscape”